Henry-Russell Hitchcock: Victorian Society

 Hitchcock was a founding member of the Victorian Society in Great Britain and an early president of the Victorian Society in America.
 One of that Society's book awards is the Henry-Russell Hitchcock Award.
 The Alice Davis Hitchcock Award, awarded by both the Society of Architectural Historians and the Society of Architectural Historians of Great Britain (SAHGB), is named after Hitchcock's mother.

 Personal life

-According to the historian Douglass Shand-Tucci, Hitchcock was gay, and was one of several gay men active in the arts and humanities to emerge from Harvard.
+According to the historian Douglass Shand-Tucci, Hitchcock was gay, and was one of several gay men active in the arts and humanities to emerge from Harvard University.

+Death

-Hitchcock died of cancer at age 83.
+Hitchcock died of cancer on February 19, 1987, in New York City, at age 83.